pandallel/quilt/memory-bank/progress.md

 ## Project Status

-The project is in the **implementation stage**, transitioning from Milestone 3 to Milestone 4.
-The foundation architecture has been established with the actor framework, material repository, discovery system, event bus, and material registry.
-The architecture follows an event-driven approach with a Material Registry acting as the central coordinator.
+The project is in the **implementation stage**, transitioning from Milestone 4 to Milestone 5.
+The event-driven architecture is now complete with the Discovery Actor fully integrated with the Material Registry and event system.
+The focus is now on implementing the Cutting Actor to process discovered materials.

 ## What Works